Most popular pages

 Press Enter.

-By the way: you'll then also see a mention of an "appcache" which might still be present on the disk, but there's absolutely no need to move that (much less frequently used) cache to the RAM as well.
+By the way: you might then also see a mention of an "appcache" which might still be present on the disk, but there's no need to move that (much less frequently used) cache to the RAM as well.

 Note: This is a user preference.
 Repeat this hack in each user account.